bugtamer/areca-backup/docs/user/tutorial1.md

 This window allows you to select whether your archive will be compressed or not (and how it will be compressed).

-In our case, we just want to create standard zip files, so keep the default settings, and simply check the "add .zip extension to filenames" checkbox.
+In our case, we just want to create standard zip files, so keep the default settings, and simply check the "`add .zip extension to filenames`" checkbox.

-Once you're done, go to the "Advanced" tab ...
+Once you're done, go to the "`Advanced`" tab ...

 ### "Advanced" Tab